25 Developmental Activities for a 6-Month-Old Baby

 20. Time with Another Baby

 Find opportunities for your baby to interact with another baby.
-I am a mother to identical twins and I have seen the benefits and value of their time interacting together.
+I am a mother to identical twins, and I have seen the benefits and value of their time interacting together.

 21. Going for a Walk

-Taking the time for walks is a great way for you and your baby both to get time to rejuvenate.
+Taking the time for walks is a great way for you and your baby to get time to rejuvenate.
 The walk is a time for you to decompress and get your blood pumping throughout your body; for your baby, a walk offers fresh air and so many new sights and sounds to take in!

-Try facing your baby’s stroller seat out if possible, I found this made a huge different in the enjoyment level of walks for my twins.
+Try facing your baby’s stroller seat out if possible, I found this made a huge difference in the enjoyment level of walks for my twins.
 They preferred to be facing out and being able to look at the world around them more easily!

 22. Participating in Laundry Tasks

 Bringing a basket of laundry to a common space and laying it on the floor can be a way to both get something productive done and also allow them to touch and feel different fabrics!
 If your baby doesn’t enjoy or isn’t content playing on the floor, you could use a baby carrier while doing these household tasks!
-I believe that our children need to see us doing the work of the home, soon they will be more active participants in this work!
+I believe that our children need to see us doing the work of the home, and soon they will be more active participants in this work!

 23. Playing outside on a Blanket